-Spurge is a truly unique plant, both for the appeal of its flowers and that of its leaves.
+Spurge is a truly unique plant, both for its flowers and leaves.

 Summary of Spurge facts